warehouse-web/warehouse/src/pages/events/2020-05-12-exhibition-eight-cubic-meters-join-by-scheltens-abbenes.md

   - type: text
     body: >-
-      *Eight Cubic Meters by JOIN Collective Clothes* shows the result of a collaboration between JOIN, by Anouk Beckers and photographers Maurice Scheltens and Liesbeth Abbenes.
-This exhibition is on view from 01.07.2020
+      *Eight Cubic Meters by JOIN Collective Clothes* shows the result of a collaboration between JOIN Collective Clothes, an initiative by Anouk Beckers and photographers Maurice Scheltens and Liesbeth Abbenes.
+This exhibition is on view from 01.07.2020 - 22.09.2020.
+Open 24/7.
-      - 22.09.2020.

       More information soon.